psapir/mwd-25-agentforce-workshop/README.md

 - Refer a friend journeys with landing page to refer a friend and up to 2 reminder emails.

-- One test version of the journey deployed in the test business unit in marketing cloud engagement
+- One test version of the journey deployed in the test business unit in marketing cloud engagement.

-- One live version of the journey deployed in the production version of the business unit |
+- One live version of the journey deployed in the production version of the business unit.